 This is one of the most popular brands in the world — and with good reason.
-It’s quality, it comes in bulk size, it’s affordable, an it tastes pretty good.
+It’s quality; it comes in bulk size, it’s affordable, and it tastes pretty good.
 ON Gold Standard Whey is the shit as they say.
 Worth it.

 The double chocolate flavor is particularly good, though if you want a more neutral flavor, you can go with the vanilla flavor.
 Don’t bother buying the smaller sizes (3lbs) as you save a lot more money with the 10lb bulk size bag.

-The Claims: Creatine improve your maximum strength output, enhance performance of high intensity exercise, and increase lean muscle mass.
+The Claims: Creatine improves your maximum strength output, enhance the performance of high-intensity exercise, and increase lean muscle mass.

 Types of Creatine